mwaskom/lyman/doc/experiments.rst

     present in the design, but you do not have to include the names of any conditions not involved in the contrast.
 If you provided a list of condition names, baseline contrasts are automatically generated for each of these conditions and prepended to this list.
+Importantly, the contrast names end up in file paths for the analysis results, so you should avoid spaces.

 Group Analysis Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~